BestTimesToVisit.com Logo

 NYC Subway

-The backbone of NYC transit, the subway runs 24/7 and connects almost every neighborhood.
-It's the fastest way to cover long distances, especially during rush hour when taxis and ride-shares get stuck in traffic.
+The backbone of NYC transportation, the subway runs 24/7 and connects all five boroughs.
+It's the most efficient way to cover long distances, especially during rush hour when street traffic grinds to a halt.

 NYC Ferry

 Cost:$4.00 per ride.
-No cash accepted; purchase tickets via the NYC Ferry app.
+No cash accepted; purchase tickets via the NYC Ferry app or at ticket machines.

 Citi Bike

-New York City's bike-share program offers a flexible way to explore neighborhoods at your own pace, especially for shorter distances or areas less served by the subway.
-It's ideal for cruising through parks or along the waterfront.
+New York City's bike-share program offers a flexible way to explore neighborhoods, especially for shorter distances or connecting to transit hubs.
+It's great for leisurely rides along the waterfront or through parks.

 Tip:Download the Citi Bike app to find stations and unlock bikes.
-Be aware of bike lanes and traffic laws; cyclists have rights but also responsibilities.
+Always wear a helmet, even for short rides.
+Be aware of bike lanes and traffic laws; cyclists are considered vehicles.
 Avoid riding on sidewalks, as it's illegal and dangerous.
-Check the bike's brakes and tires before you ride.

 Staten Island Ferry